KoenZomers/RingApi/README.md

 ## Version History

+0.4.3.2 - released April 29, 2020

+- Bugfix in `GetDoorbotsHistory` throwing a NullReferenceException when the Ring API would return an empty result

 0.4.3.1 - released March 18, 2020

 - Added exception of type `DeviceUnknownException` to be thrown when using `GetDoorbotsHistory` requesting information for a specific Ring device which does not exist